IconGrid

 Voters with more time and interest in each candidate can then click the “Info” section to learn more about each candidate before making their decision.

-Try this for your 2022 Midterms Guides — for any and all candidates
+Try this for your Voter Guides — for any and all candidates

-Elections are becoming perilously consequential to democracy as many candidates running in the midterms are back radical steps to subvert democratic norms and laws, with some even advocating for violence.
+Elections are becoming perilously consequential to democracy as many candidates running are backing radical steps to subvert democratic norms and laws, with some even advocating for violence.
 We believe it vitally importance for newsrooms to make it easy for voters to know such high-stakes information at-a-glance, and without needing to be read up on everything a candidate has done or said.

 So what if newsrooms expanded on Injustice Watch’s system to capture if candidates are protecting our democracy or subverting it?
 Picture a guide that has icons for people who support changing election laws for political gain and for those who advocate for laws that ensure all eligible voters can participate.